ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The producer and consumer may have a limited amount of memory to buffer items and CPU cores to process items asynchronously.
 * The communication channel between the producer and the consumer may have limited bandwidth.

-There are several patterns for sequential items processing, that allows bypassing some or most of the above limitations:
+There are several patterns for sequential items processing that allows bypassing some or most of the above limitations: